 People with severe stages of COPD may not be able to care for themselves without assistance.
 They are at increased risk of developing respiratory infections, heart problems, and lung cancer.
 They may also be at risk of depression and anxiety.

 COPD generally reduces life expectancy, though the outlook varies considerably from person to person.
-People with COPD who never smoked may have a modest reduction in life expectancy, while former and current smokers are likely to have a larger reduction.
+People with COPD who never smoked may have a , while former and current smokers are likely to have a larger reduction.

 Besides smoking, your outlook depends on how well you respond to treatment and whether you can avoid serious complications.
 Your doctor is in the best position to evaluate your overall health and give you an idea about what to expect.